amasse3/AzureAD-Baseline-MLZ/doc/AAD-Permissions-Management.md

 ## Security Boundary
 The security boundary for an Azure environment is the Azure AD tenant.
 Global Administrator, the highest level Azure AD permission, can assign themselves to User Access Administrator / Owner for any subscription pinned to that Azure AD.

-For Azure resources, the subscription itself plays a special role for 2 reasons:
+For Azure resources, the subscription itself plays a special role for two reasons:
-1. Some Azure RBAC permissions, like VM Contributor, allow actions *only* when the role is assigned at the subscription level or higher
+1. Some Azure RBAC permissions, like VM Contributor, allow actions *only* when the role is assigned at the subscription level or higher.
 2. While Magement Groups sit above the subscriptions in the Azure RBAC scope hierarchy, they *usually* are not used for scope within Azure RBAC roles.
 Management Groups are primarily used for assigning Azure Policy.

 > **Note**: Azure Lighthouse is a technology that enables RBAC assignments for security principals in another tenant.
 In an MSSP model, users from the managing tenant may have access to subscriptions without having a security principal in the tenant itself.